HarukaTea/Fusion/README.md

 Piqued your interest?
 [Get going in minutes with our on-rails tutorial.](https://elttob.uk/Fusion/latest/tutorials)

-## Issues & contributions

-Have you read [our contribution guide](/CONTRIBUTING.md)?
-It's a real page turner!

-We highly recommend reading it before opening an issue or pull request.

 ## License

 Fusion is licensed freely under MIT.
 Go do cool stuff with it, and if you feel